About Canford Cliffs Village Hall

 In 2013 new lighting for the Hall and stage was generously donated by property developers, Pennyfarthing Homes of New Milton.

-Over the last year we have completely refurbished what was the Canford Cliffs Bridge Club to create a very modern new area.
+During 2018/2019 we have completely refurbished what was the Canford Cliffs Bridge Club to create a very modern new area.
 This facility is now fully open and has its own refreshments facilities and restrooms.
 Full details will be added to the web page along with photos.

 A document described as a ‘Declaration of Trust’, drawn up in September 1923 by the five original Trustees of the ‘Hall and Institute’, states that “the buildings shall be used for the education, recreation and otherwise for the advantage and benefit of the inhabitants residing in and persons visiting Canford Cliffs and the adjoining part of the Borough of Poole and the adjoining Borough of Bournemouth.”